m0bilebtw/c-engineer-completed/README.md

 ![image](https://user-images.githubusercontent.com/62370532/208992085-e2c07494-d8bb-489e-b7f3-ed538175acbc.png)

-Whenever this doesn't fix your issue, please feel free to look in the [Issues](https://github.com/DapperMickie/odablock-sounds/issues) section of this github page to see if anyone else had this issue.
-If there is not an issue open for your specific problem, please open a new issue so we can track all the bugs/problems that you might find using this plugin.
-We will try to resolve all problems within a reasonable time.
+Whenever this does not resolve your issue, please feel free to look in the [Issues](https://github.com/DapperMickie/odablock-sounds/issues) section of this GitHub page to see if anyone else had this issue.
 ___

-## Customising your sounds
+## Customizing your sounds

 ### Warning